 Paradise Reef (Max 45’)

-This is a series of 3 small reefs running parallel to the shoreline.
-This is the place to spot the Splendid Toad Fish, which apparently only lives in Cozumel.
+This is a series of three small reefs running parallel to the shoreline.
+This is where you can spot the Splendid Toadfish, a native Cozumel fish species.

 Chankanaab Reef (Max 55’)

-This is a great reef for beginner divers with mild currents and pretty clear waters.
+Chankanaab Reef is ideal for beginner divers, with mild currents and clear waters.
+You can find many marine animals living here.

 Yucab Reef (Max 60’)

-One of the longest reefs in the Americas with a swift current and so much color.
-Yucab was one of my favorites.
-This was my first experience drift diving, something Cozumel is well known for.
-It took me a moment to get used to it, but once I had I loved being able to just drift along the reef.
+Yucab Reef is one of the longest in the Americas, with a swift current and much color.
+Yucab was one of my favorites and my first drift diving experience, which Cozumel is famous for.
+It took me a moment to get used to it, but I loved drifting along the reef once I had it.

 Santa Rosa Wall (Min 50’)

-This is one of the most well-known sites in Cozumel, for good reason.
-It has great drift diving and amazingly colorful marine life.
-There are lots of swim-throughs and caves.
-I was lucky enough to spot a turtle there and if you get lucky you can often see nurse sharks.
+This is one of the best diving in Cozumel sites with fantastic drift diving and marine life.
+There are many swim-throughs and caves.
+I spotted a turtle there—if you’re lucky, you might see nurse sharks.

 Palancar Caves (Best 60-90’)

-For more detailed information about all of the reefs in Cozumel check out Reefs of Cozumel.
+For more detailed information about all the best areas for diving in Cozumel, check out Reefs of Cozumel.

-Prices for scuba diving on Cozumel are pretty reasonable.
-Expect to pay from $60 for a 1 tank dive trip and from $90 for a 2 tank trip.
+Prices for scuba diving in Cozumel are pretty reasonable.
+Expect to pay around $60 for a 1-tank dive trip and $90 for a 2-tank trip.

-I personally have my own equipment, but it’s not totally necessary as the equipment they have is very well maintained.
-As a minimum, I’d recommend investing in a good dive computer though.
-If you’re a beginner and you need a dive computer, check out my review of these dive computers for beginner divers here.
+Rental equipment costs extra.
+If you bring your own, they will care for it during the trip.
+I have the equipment, but it’s unnecessary as theirs is well-maintained.
+I recommend investing in a good dive computer.
+If you’re a beginner and need one, check out my review of the best dive computers for beginner divers here.

-Visit the ScubaTony website here to book your Cozumel diving with them.
+Visit the ScubaTony website here to book Cozumel scuba diving packages with them.

-Resorts in Cozumel Mexico can be pricey so my recommendation would be to book one of the dive packages above if you prefer a resort.
-However, these are my recommendations for the best resorts in Cozumel and hotels on the beach.
-I’ve written a detailed guide and review of some of my favorite Cozumel Accommodations that you can read here.
-Or for ease, check out these options below.
+Resorts in Cozumel can be pricey—these are my recommendations for the best resorts and hotels on the beach in Cozumel.
+I’ve written a detailed guide and review of my favorite Cozumel accommodations here.
+Check out these options:

 The Landmark Resort of Cozumel